 You will also want to have supervision time with a professor and a practicing school counselor.
 The collaboration and reflection that takes place during these meetings is invaluable.

 When choosing a program, look at the class structure.
 If it’s is 100% online, are there set times for discussion with your classmates and/or professors?
 Taking a group counseling class, for example, might be kind of difficult if you’re working by yourself all the time.
 That doesn’t lend itself well to practicing techniques.

 State Licensure Requirements

 If you know which state you want to be licensed in, make sure you know what their requirements are.
 Some states (though not many) still require school counselors to have a teaching license.
 Others require a different number of internship and supervision hours.
-And some states require PRAXIS scores to be submitted.
+And some states require PRAXIS scores.

 Before enrolling in an online school counseling program, take a minute to think about how you learn best and what you want to get out of these online school counselor degrees.

-When researching programs, be sure to finding how their classes are structured, how many classes you have to take, how many hours of internship you’ll be required to complete, and how all of that compares to the licensure requirements in your state.
+When researching programs, find out how their classes are structured, how many classes you have to take, how many hours of internship you’ll be required to complete, and how all of that compares to the licensure requirements in your state.